-They are one of the important parts of good investment portfolios.
+They are one of the crucial parts of good investment portfolios.
 Life insurance is an investment for the security of life.
-The main objective of other investment avenues is to earn a return but the primary objective of life insurance is to secure our families against unfortunate event of our death.
-It is popular in individuals.
-Other kinds of general insurances are useful for corporates.
-There are different types of insurances which are as follows:
+The main objective of other investment avenues is to earn a return, but the primary goal of life insurance is to secure our families against the unfortunate events of our death.
+It is popular among individuals.
+Other kinds of general insurance are helpful for corporates.
+There are different types of insurance which are as follows:

 - Endowment Insurance Policy